denoptim-project/RingClosingMM/misc/plot_energy_terms/README.md

 ### Prerequisites

-The package must be installed (either via `pip install -e .` for development or `pip install ringclosingmm` from PyPI).
+The package must be installed.
+For development, install in editable mode within a conda environment.
+For regular use, install via conda: `conda install ringclosingmm`.

 ### Usage